ElWanderer/kOS_scripts/documentation/readme.md

 ##### User input

 The scripts were deliberately written to be useful early on in career game of KSP, when action groups are not available.
 Currently there are two main ways users can interact with a running script:
  * the ABORT button (usually backspace) is used to trigger a change in state.
 This is used for a launch abort, but also other occasions.
 For example, if you have rescued a Kerbal and still have empty seats in your vessel, hitting abort will initiate a return to home.
-An important thing to note here is that you shouldn't assign any part actions to the abort group, unless those parts have been jettisoned by the time you reach orbit.
+   - An important thing to note here is that you shouldn't assign any part actions to the abort group, unless those parts have been jettisoned by the time you reach orbit.
+To be honest, this is an approach I had started to take myself prior to using kOS - jettisoning the rest of the ship from the command module is not something you want triggered midway through a Munar Orbit Insertion burn!
  * target selection.
-Some scripts will prompt the user to pick a target, chiefly those for rescuing Kerbals.
+Some scripts will prompt the user to pick a target, chiefly those that require rendezvousing with another craft.
 If you have rescued a Kerbal and still have empty seats in your vessel, selecting a new target will initiate a new rescue mission.

 There is another form of interaction: kOS part tags.
 These are only available with the highest tier assembly building, but where used can help simplify some of the boot scripts.
 For example, the tag "LAUNCHER" is used by the launch script to tell if there are any stages to eject on reaching orbit.

+PS.
+If you're wondering about my "if you have rescued a Kerbal and still have empty seats in your vessel" examples: the flipside is that if you have rescued a Kerbal and now have no seats available, the script will begin a return to Kerbin automatically.
+Some earlier versions of my scripts included a "hit abort now to remain in orbit" sequence, but I don't think that's available now.

 ##### Recovery

 An important design concept is that every ship should be able to resume what it is currently doing should the processor reboot (following a power loss, change of active vessel, crash or frantic user interaction via the terminal).
 This is achieved by writing out small files to the local hard drive that contain code to put the craft back into the right state on booting up.
 In turn this means that anything that cannot easily be calculated and resumed right away must be written to the disk.

+Rebooting can be very useful e.g. if a transient orbital prediction miscalculation\* has caused the program to crash, you may want to reboot right away.
+But if the problem is endemic, rebooting will cause the code to try to do the same bad things over and over.
+For some situations, the code will revert to a fail mode and require a hit of the ABORT button to go back to executing code, which gives the user time to try to fix whatever the problem was.

+\* - This can happen if parts of the calculation get smeared over multiple physics ticks.
+There is one case where the script will spot that it's about to try to do something impossible (get the inverse COS of a number whose magnitude is greater than 1) and will reboot itself instead, but there may be other cases that aren't caught yet.
+I've found that some of the underlying KSP predictions seem to have changed behaviour since the upgrade to v1.1.

 ### Ship design